Andrew Burges studied architecture at the University of Sydney, where he graduated with first class honours and the University Medal in 1992.

 Prior to joining Andrew Burges Architects in 2015, Eric worked with Homeplan Architects in Sydney and ADEPT in Copenhagen.

-Eric has an active role in architectural education, tutoring architectural communications at the University of Technology.
+Eric has had an active role in architectural education, tutoring history and theory and architectural communications at the University of Technology.

 STUDENT OF ARCHITECTURE